Chapter 20:

 I reeeeeaaally tried.

 But at one point something inside me snapped.
-I walked straight over to the group—three men and one woman, all probably around my age but with egos the size of their estates.
+I walked straight over to the group—three men and one woman, all probably around my age but with egos twice as big.
 I didn’t say a word.
 I just slammed my glass onto the nearest table, grabbed the collar of the loudest one, and decked him right across the jaw.

 He hit the floor like a sack of potatoes.